swisscom/open-service-broker/README.md

 [Eden](https://github.com/starkandwayne/eden) is a CLI to interact with any Open Service Broker API.
 All operations of the API are supported: discover/provision/bind/unbind/deprovision.
-After [install of Eden](https://github.com/starkandwayne/eden#installation) you can use this commands to play with your broker:
+After [installing Eden](https://github.com/starkandwayne/eden#installation) you can use the following commands to interact with your broker:
 ```
 export SB_BROKER_URL=http://localhost:8080 && export SB_BROKER_USERNAME=cc_admin SB_BROKER_PASSWORD=change_me
 eden catalog